Updated: Jul 26

 Case 1: Input A = 0

-If you have made the exact connection as shown above, then for providing a LOW input at base terminal A, you would have to remove the wire connected between the 10KΩ resistor and power supply for the base terminal.
-For more ease, you can connect a PUSH Button instead of using the wire between the power supply and 10KΩ resistor, and then, you would only need to press the push button to provide HIGH or LOW input.
+If the connections exactly as shown above, then for providing a LOW input at base terminal A, you would have to remove the wire connected between the 10KΩ resistor and power supply for the base terminal.
+For more ease, connect a PUSH Button instead of using the wire between the power supply and 10KΩ resistor, and then, you would only need to press the push button to provide HIGH or LOW input.

-Now, the output is drawn from the collector terminal and since the 5V power supply is ON, the current supply would go directly to the output.
-The output is further connected to the LED and receiving a HIGH input, the LED will be turned ON.
+Now, the output is drawn from the collector terminal and since the power supply (5V) is ON, the current supply would go directly to the output.
+The output is further connected to the LED and receiving a HIGH input, the LED turns ON that indicates the output high.

-If you want to increase the brightness of the LED, then you might need to reduce the resistance value of R1 i.e. 5KΩ resistor to around 1k-2kΩ and see the difference.
+If you want to increase the brightness of the LED, then you may reduce the resistance value of R1 resistor to around 1k-2kΩ and observe the difference.

 Case 2: Input A = 1

-In the second case, the input is HIGH i.e. A = 1 and so, the base would allow passing the electrical signal from the collector terminal to the emitter terminal of the transistor.
-Now, when a +5V supply is passed to the collector, the base would allow the current to pass to the emitter terminal which is connected to the ground.
+In the second case, when the input is HIGH i.e. A = 1 and so, the base would allow passing the electrical signal from the collector to the emitter terminal of the transistor.
+Now, when a +5V supply is given to the collector, the base would allow the current to pass to the emitter terminal which is connected to the ground.

-In both cases, we got the same output (with their respective inputs) as in the truth table of the NOT Gate and hence, we have successfully built a NOT Gate using a transistor.
+In both cases, we got the inverted output (with their respective inputs) as in the truth table of the NOT Gate and hence, we have successfully built a NOT Gate using a transistor.

 The video below explains the working of NOT Gate using Transistor.